SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 If you like TDSM or want to help support us, we simply ask you to tell your friends about it, and help spread the word!.

+*Jump on over to the Forums at: http://www.tdsm.org/

 Status
 -------------